-The cost of living (for a tourist) was bloody expensive in Cuba to top it all off.
-The Cuban government decided that their currency (the Cubano Peso) was not worth enough so they fixed this by deciding to make up a new currency (the Convertible Peso) that they rated at 1:1 to the USD (which economically, in my view, was totally way over priced by at least 100 – may be 200%).
+The cost of living (for a tourist) was bloody high in Cuba too.
+The Cuban government decided that their currency (the Cubano Peso) was not worth enough.
+Hence, they fixed this by choosing to make up a new currency (the Convertible Peso) that they rated at 1:1 to the USD, which in my view was overpriced by at least 100 – 200%.
 They also then tax a further 20% on all cash withdrawals you make in the country.
-So the Australian dollar was worth about 55c to the Convertible Peso.
+So the Australian dollar was worth about 55c to the Convertible Peso back then.

-So for me, this wasn’t a good start to a new country, still i attempted not to totally write off the place (although i was tempted to get on a plane and fly the fuck out of there straight away).
-After several average days, surviving on stale bread and dodgy processed meat products, i had a couple of exceptional days in Old Havana after meeting some of the locals who showed us around.. some of the good bits.
-Old Havana was truly a beautiful city and if the government ever gets off it’s ass and cleans up the rest of the country, Cuba could be an absolutely magnificent place (the whole city of Havana desperately needs maintenance and a good coat of paint), as it appears nothing has been done since the 50s or early 60s.
+I probably should have been more aware before travelling and much more tolerant of the situation; still, I was contemplating getting on a plane and fly the fuck out of there straight away.
+After several average days, surviving on stale bread and dodgy processed meat products, I had a couple of exceptional days in Old Havana after meeting some of the locals who showed me around some of the good bits.
+Old Havana was indeed a beautiful city; however, the larger town of Havana desperately needs maintenance and a good coat of paint, it appears nothing has been fixed or worked on since the 50s or early 60s.

-The people of Cuba were exceptionally nice.., some of the nicest people i think I’ve met this year, and that really helped.
-I felt sorry for them in many ways, especially those that have lived in a free democratic country at some point in their lives.
-In Havana, Jean Karl and I stayed in the home of a Nuclear Professor who has worked with many other countries in improving nuclear programs globally.
-You would think that such a highly educated and important person would be well remunerated by his country.
+The saviour was the people.
+They were some of the nicest and most beautiful people I think I’ve met.
+While in Havana, I stayed in the home of a nuclear professor who worked with many countries to improve their nuclear programs.
+You would think that such a highly educated and talented person would be well rewarded by his country.
 It’s all about equality under the communist system.